-For example, I won’t provide a resume template that you can fill out.
+I'll provide examples of how to position your product manager skills (as well as key things you should avoid doing), but I won't provide a resume template for you to fill out.
 That’s because product managers are products, and every product has a unique go-to-market strategy.

-Consider the creation of your resume as the creation of yet another product - it’s an opportunity for you to hone your skills and to showcase your strengths as a product manager.
+Your resume is a product.
+The creation of your resume is the creation of yet another product: it’s an opportunity for you to hone your skills and to showcase your strengths as a product manager.

 - Market research